Everything seems to cost more right now, including hiring.

 What Hiring Full-Time Employees Costs

-When you think of the costs associated with hiring a full-time employee, what comes to mind tends to be salary and benefits.
+When you think of the costs associated with hiring a full-time employee, salary and benefits are what usually come to mind.

-Compensation costs went up almost 5% in 2023, along with about a 4% increase in benefit costs.
+Compensation costs went up nearly 4% in Q1 2025, along with about a 4% increase in benefit costs.
 It’s easy to shrug and say that’s just the cost of doing business, but there are hidden costs that go along with hiring that are easily unnoticed.

-But beyond the obvious, there are three other costs to hiring that can set you back more than you might realize.
+Beyond the obvious, there are three other costs to hiring that can set you back more than you might realize:

 Unlike onboarding and employee turnover (which we’ll cover next), recruiting costs involve “hard costs” that are easier to track.

 This includes listings on job boards, interview costs, background checks, and other verification.
-These recruiting costs can run anywhere between $7500-$28K depending on the position.
-Recruitment costs increase when you’re hiring during a labor shortage.
+These recruiting costs can run anywhere between $4700-$20K, depending on the position.
+And these recruitment costs increase when you’re hiring during a labor shortage.

 Reducing recruiting efforts to save may bring problems down the road, particularly when competition for qualified applicants is fierce.

 Onboarding and training are necessary for every employee.
-They need tools, secure access, systems training, and an understanding of company policy.
+They need tools, secure access, systems training, and an understanding of company policy and culture.

 The cost of onboarding and training new employees was nearly $1,300 back in 2015.
 Like everything else, that has trended significantly upward.
-These so-called “soft costs” can now cost nearly 60% of the total hiring cost.
+These so-called “soft costs” today can be nearly 60% of the total hiring cost.

 Soft costs in this case include not just the time spent training and the tools and materials necessary to do that, but also lost productivity as the new employee works to get up to speed.
 Even if a position is filled, it takes several months for the employee to be as productive as who they are replacing.

-Every year, businesses in the United States lose about a trillion dollars to employee turnover.
+Every year, businesses in the United States lose hundreds of billions of dollars to employee turnover.
 Replacing an employee costs 50-200% of their annual salary, depending on their position and training required.

-Not only that, but once employee turnover starts, it can compound into other employees quitting.
-Their workload becomes too much, they miss their friend who left—when an employee leaves, it’s not just a position left open, but a person gone.
+Not only that, but when an employee leaves, it’s not just a position left open, but a person gone.
 A person who takes their skills and experience with them.
+The remaining team faces increased workloads during the transition, which can impact morale and productivity even in today’s more stable job market.

 Are Hiring Costs Eating Into Your Profits?